Malvern Hills Community Safety Partnership

-To report a hate incident just complete a reporting form, and tell us as much information as you can.
+To report a hate incident contact 101 to make a report or complete a reporting form.
 You can report anonymously if you wish, but we would like you to give your details so that we can help and support you.

 There are many forms of domestic abuse which include: physical, sexual, psychological, social or economic abuse, or neglect of an individual.
 Forced marriage and honour crimes are also forms of domestic abuse.

-Domestic abuse is a crime, that is largely hidden behind closed doors, and can leave victims feeling powerless and isolated.
+Domestic abuse is a crime that is largely hidden behind closed doors, and can leave victims feeling powerless and isolated.
 Some people don't even realise they are being abusive but that doesn't make it acceptable or that you have to tolerate it.
-Please find some support services below:

 Womens Aid - Support for women regarding domestic abuse.
 Tel: 0800 980 3331